rayaman/multi/Documentation.md

 	print("No more data within the queue!")
 	os.exit()
 end)
-multi:mainloop()
+multi:lightloop()
 ```

 You have probable noticed that the output from this is a total mess!
 Well I though so too, and created the system threaded console!

 # ST - SystemThreadedJobQueue
-`jq = multi:newSystemThreadedJobQueue([NUMBER: threads])` -- Creates a system threaded job queue with an optional number of threads
+`jq = multi:newSystemThreadedJobQueue([NUMBER: threads])` — Creates a system threaded job queue with an optional number of threads
 - `jq.cores = (supplied number) or (the number of cores on your system*2)`
-- `jq.OnJobCompleted(FUNCTION: func(jID,...))` -- Connection that is triggered when a job has been completed.
+- `jq.OnJobCompleted(FUNCTION: func(jID,...))` — Connection that is triggered when a job has been completed.
 The jobID and returns of the job are supplies as arguments
-- `self = jq:doToAll(FUNCTION: func)` -- Send data to every thread in the job queue.
+- `self = jq:doToAll(FUNCTION: func)` — Send data to every thread in the job queue.
 Useful if you want to require a module and have it available on all threads
-- `self = jq:registerFunction(STRING: name, FUNCTION: func)` -- Registers a function on the job queue.
+- `self = jq:registerFunction(STRING: name, FUNCTION: func)` — Registers a function on the job queue.
 Name is the name of function func
-- `jID = jq:pushJob(STRING: name,[...])` -- Pushes a job onto the jobqueue
+- `jID = jq:pushJob(STRING: name,[...])` — Pushes a job onto the jobqueue
-- `handler = jq:newFunction([STRING: name], FUNCTION: func)` -- returns a threaded Function that wraps around jq.registerFunction, jq.pushJob() and jq.OnJobCompleted() to provide an easy way to create and work with the jobqueue
+- `handler = jq:newFunction([STRING: name], FUNCTION: func)` — returns a threaded Function that wraps around jq.registerFunction, jq.pushJob() and jq.OnJobCompleted() to provide an easy way to create and work with the jobqueue
-	- `handler.connect(Function: func(returns))` -- Connects to the event that is triggered when the returns are avaiable
+	- `handler.connect(Function: func(returns))` — Connects to the event that is triggered when the returns are avaiable
-	- `VARIAABLE returns = handler.wait()`  -- Waits until returns are avaiable and then returns them
+	- `VARIAABLE returns = handler.wait()` — Waits until returns are avaiable and then returns them
 **Note:** Created functions using this method act as normal functions on the queue side of things.
 So you can call the functions from other queue functions as if they were normal functions.

 Example: